Help us give the 1356 her voice back!

-Northern Pacific 1356, the steam engine in front of the old depot at the north end of Higgins Avenue, is an icon of Missoula’s railroad history.
+Northern Pacific 1356, an icon of Missoula’s railroad history.

-What the 1356 means to Missoula: Start with your stories
+What the 1356 means to Missoula: Your stories

 Stories of the brakemen, the firemen, the engineers and their families, and the people of Missoula for whom the railroad was part of the fabric of life.
 The history of passengers she carried and businesses that depended on her.
 These are why the 1356 matters to Missoula.
 If you have a story or photos to share, perhaps a childhood or family memory, we’d love to hear from you.
 Please contact us through the form below, or email stories@missoula1356.org